yowainwright/yowainwright.github.io/src/pages/2017-03-12-good-commit-messages.md

 - terminal
 ---

-For software engineers, it is easy to reach agreement that good commit messages are important.
-It equally easy to reach agreement that most commit messages are not good.
+For software engineers, it is easy to reach an agreement that good commit messages are important.
+It is equally easy to reach the agreement that most commit messages are not good.
 In this post, AWW, a formula for writing basic meaningful commit messages, will be discussed.

 ## 3 Things Meaningful Commit Messages Should Have